NoaSecond/WIFI-Amnesia/README.md

 ## Notes
 - Ensure you have administrative privileges to run the script.
 - Use this tool responsibly and only on devices you own or have explicit permission to access.

+## Additional Disclaimer
+- This script is designed to work only on computers with the Windows operating system set to the **Français** language.
+If your system is configured in a different language, the script may not function as intended.
+- Ensure your system meets this requirement before using the tool.